wvchallenges/mobile-challenge/README.md

 The reason I am particularly proud of this solution is it structuring using React Redux for state management owing to which things can be handled efficiently based on state changes.
-Also have used typescript to ensure type checking of elements.
+Also have used typescript based flavour to ensure proper type checking.
 Have additionally added libraries like react-navigation owing to which additional screens particularly like a Detail page can be added easily.